 She read my hand out on Insomnia and practiced on her own.
 On my request, she wrote out this testimonial:

-“I had a lot of anxiety, stress and sleeping disorder.
-Sometimes, my body would shake and I would cry for no reason.
+“I had a lot of anxiety, stress, and a sleep disorder.
+Sometimes, my body would shake, and I would cry for no reason.
 I was introduced to the ‘Focusing on breathing’ technique when I came to Dr. Sripada’s office.
 The first day I tried it, I suddenly became so content and relaxed.
-My sleep has become a lot better and I am more focused.
-It has allowed me to not have to use my sleeping medicine every night.
+My sleep has become a lot better, and I am more focused.
+It has allowed me to stop using my sleeping medicine every night.
 It is great!”

-She was suffering for many years from Fibromyalgia reported.
+She was suffering from Fibromyalgia for many years.

 “I have Fibromyalgia.
 I was first diagnosed with this condition in March 1990 after an injury that occurred at my place of employment a month before.
-Almost 19 years now I have had great difficulty sleeping due to extreme pain.
-After being prescribed many medications over the years, none compare to the breathing techniques demonstrated to me by C S. Because of him I can get many hours of consecutive sleep; where I was not able to achieve with prior aid of a physician whose specialty is sleep disorders.”
+For almost 19 years, I have had great difficulty sleeping due to extreme pain.
+After being prescribed many medications over the years, none compare to the breathing techniques demonstrated to me by C S. Because of him, I can get many hours of consecutive sleep, which I was not able to achieve with the prior aid of a physician whose specialty is sleep disorders.”

 Click the above link

-She reported “The counting breaths technique is the one that I am benefiting the most from when I have to fall asleep after a long day.
-It is a great way for me to relieve my stress also.”
+A young lady suffering from chronic gastritis and skin allergies reported, “The counting breaths technique is the one that I am benefiting the most from when I have to fall asleep after a long day.
+It is a great way for me to relieve my stress as well.”

 A bank teller

-I distributed my hand out on ‘How to enjoy quality sleep and conquer insomnia’ to all the tellers at the SEFCU branch I do business with.
-Recently one teller in her fifties said “I use the every night.
-It just takes my mind off the days incidents and gets me to sleep’.
+I distributed my handout on ‘How to enjoy quality sleep and conquer insomnia’ to all the tellers at the SEFCU branch I do business with.
+Recently, one teller in her fifties said, “I use the counting breaths meditation every night.
+It just takes my mind off the day's incidents and gets me to sleep.’

 A handyman

 I gave the handout on sleep to the young handyman who worked on building our new house.
-When I come across him I ask how it was working.
-Every time he says happily “Oh yes.
-It gets me to sleep quickly”
+When I come across him, I asked how it was working.
+Every time, he said happily, “Oh yes.
+It gets me to sleep quickly.”

 A cashier at the UPS Store